deepdataspace/dds-cloudapi-sdk/README.md

 ## Quick Start

-Below is a straightforward example for the popular IVP algorithm:
+Below is a straightforward example for the popular DINO-X - Detection algorithm:

 ```python
 # 1. Initialize the client with your API token.